Qaaed/smart-campus-api/README.md

 ---

-### 5.2 The Global Safety Net & Cybersecurity
+### 5.2 The Global Safety Net (500)

 **Question:**
 From a cybersecurity standpoint, explain the risks associated with exposing internal Java stack traces to external API consumers.
+What specific information could an attacker gather from such a trace?

 **Answer:**
 Exposing raw Java stack traces via default 500 error pages acts as a critical information disclosure vulnerability.
 Attackers analyze stack traces to map the system's exact internal file directory paths and uncover the exact version numbers of underlying libraries.
-Attackers cross-reference these library versions against CVE databases to execute targeted exploits.
+Attackers cross-reference these library versions against databases to execute targeted exploits.
 Implementing a `GlobalExceptionMapper` mitigates this by swallowing the trace, logging it privately to the console, and returning a sanitized, generic JSON error to the external client.

 ---

-### 5.3 API Observability & Cross-Cutting Concerns
+### 5.3 API Request & Response Logging Filters

 **Question:**
 Why is it advantageous to use JAX-RS filters for cross-cutting concerns like logging, rather than manually inserting `Logger.info()` statements inside every single resource method?

 **Answer:**
 Logging is a cross-cutting concern—a piece of infrastructure logic that applies to the entire application.
 Utilizing JAX-RS `ContainerRequestFilter` and `ContainerResponseFilter` interfaces completely decouples this logic from the core business logic.
-If developers manually inserted `Logger.info()` into every resource method, it would heavily violate the DRY (Don't Repeat Yourself) principle and clutter the codebase.
+If developers manually inserted `Logger.info()` into every resource method, it would heavily cluttered the codebase.
 A JAX-RS filter guarantees that every single request and response is automatically and uniformly observed at the container level without relying on human memory.

----

-## PART 5: Error Handling & Logging

-### 5.4 Consistent Error Response Structure

-**Question:**
-Why is it important to maintain a consistent JSON error response structure across all endpoints?

-**Answer:**
-A consistent error response structure ensures that client applications can reliably parse and handle errors without needing custom logic for each endpoint.

-For example, a standardized error format might include:

-- `status` (HTTP status code)

-- `message` (human-readable description)

-- `timestamp` (when the error occurred)

-This consistency provides:

-- ✔ Predictable client-side error handling

-- ✔ Easier debugging and logging

-- ✔ Cleaner frontend integration

-Without a standard format, clients would need to write different parsing logic for different endpoints, increasing complexity and the risk of bugs.

----

-### 5.5 Logging Levels & Production Readiness

-**Question:**
-Why is it important to use appropriate logging levels (INFO, WARN, ERROR) in an API, especially in production systems?

-**Answer:**
-Using proper logging levels is critical for maintaining observability and performance in production environments.

-- **INFO** → General application flow (e.g., incoming requests)

-- **WARN** → Unexpected but non-breaking issues

-- **ERROR** → Failures and exceptions requiring attention

-This structured logging allows:

-- ✔ Efficient debugging (filter logs by severity)

-- ✔ Reduced noise in production logs

-- ✔ Faster issue detection and resolution

-If all logs were written at the same level, it would be difficult to distinguish critical failures from normal operations, making monitoring systems far less effective.